nichoffs/blog/posts/markov_chains.md

 title: "Markov Chains and Hidden Markov Models"
 date: 2025-02-06T20:07:56-05:00
 draft: false
+excerpt: "Propagating state and how to handle hidden states with relevant observations!"
 ---

 Important citations: This post began with me taking notes on a series of videos by "Normalized Nerd" on Markov Chains in an effort to better understand the content from my robotics class.
 I infused some of my own intuition and notation, but a lot of the content comes directly from these two sources.
 All credit to them.